-Traffic signals are the red, yellow and green lights used at busy intersections to alternately direct approaching traffic to stop and, then, to proceed.
-When installed at the proper location and under the appropriate conditions, a traffic signal can reduce traffic delays and enhance safety.
+Traffic signals are the red, yellow and green lights at busy intersections that direct approaching traffic to stop and, then, to proceed.
+At the proper location and under the appropriate conditions, a traffic signal can reduce traffic delays and enhance safety.

-There is a widely-held belief that a traffic signal can solve all or most intersection traffic problems.
+There is a widely-held belief that a traffic signal can solve all intersection traffic problems.
 But, under the wrong circumstances, a traffic signal can cause unnecessary delay, waste taxpayer dollars, and actually increase crashes.
-Simpler measures often work better.
+Simpler measures sometimes work better.

-This pamphlet was prepared to provide you with a better understanding about what a traffic signal can do, what it cannot do, what traffic engineers can do to improve safety and reduce delays at an intersection, and what happens when it is determined that a traffic signal is the best solution.
+This introduction explains what a traffic signal can do, what it cannot do, how traffic engineers can improve safety and reduce delays at intersections, and what happens when it is determined that a traffic signal is the best solution.

 A traffic signal sequentially assigns the right-of-way to vehicles approaching an intersection from various directions, forcing the streams of traffic to take turns entering the intersection.
 A signal stops traffic in one or more directions so that:

-Most signals include vehicle detecting devices, usually imbedded in the roadway, that sense traffic approaching from each direction and adjust signal timing for maximum efficiency.
+Most signals have vehicle detectors, usually imbedded in the roadway, that sense traffic approaching from each direction and adjust signal timing for maximum efficiency.

-A signal can reduce the delay to those waiting to enter or cross a heavy stream of traffic and reduce the potentially hazardous conflicts between traffic movements, thereby reducing the likelihood of certain types of collisions.
-At certain locations it can help establish a "signal progression," where traffic can continue along a route at a reasonable, constant speed and with minimal delay.
+A signal can reduce the delay for those waiting to cross a heavy stream of traffic and reduce hazardous conflicts between traffic movements, thereby reducing the likelihood of collisions.
+At certain locations it can help establish a "signal progression," so traffic can continue along a route at a reasonable, constant speed and with minimal delay.

 707 North Calvert Street